ray-project/enhancements/reps/2023-05-10-actors-batch-remote-api.md

 batch_remote_handle.compute.remote(args)
 ```

+**API usage scenarios:**
+**1. Large-scale distributed solvers**
+Within Ant Group internal, after using the BatchRemote API for large-scale distributed solvers, the performance of a single remote() call has increased more than 10 times, and overall performance has increased by more than 3 times.
+This performance improvement is very significant.

+**2. Implement Ray's native collective communication library through this interface.**
+**3. ActorPool adds the capability of batch submitting ActorTask.**

-The current performance bottleneck of batch invoking ActorTask mainly lies in the duplicate serialization of parameters, repeated puts parameters into object store, and frequent context switching between Python and C++.
+The current performance bottleneck of batch invoking ActorTask mainly lies in the duplicate serialization of parameters, repeated puts parameters into object store, and frequent context switching between Python and C++ and repeated parameter validation and processing.
 The Batch Remote API can reduce the following performance costs(The N is the number of Actors):
 1. Reduce (N-1) times of parameter serialization performance costs.
 2. Reduce (N-1) times of putting parameter into object store performance costs for scenarios with large parameters.